The Suburbs (band)

 The Suburbs are an alternative punk rock/funk/new wave band from Minneapolis, Minnesota.

 In its 1980s heyday, the band found great success in Minneapolis and the Midwest, and scored radio and dance-club hits with the songs "Music for Boys", "Waiting", and "Love Is the Law".
 The band released four albums and two EPs, including the well-regarded In Combo, Credit in Heaven, and Love Is The Law.
 The band frequently headlined at Minneapolis's most influential music clubs, including Jay's Longhorn Bar and First Avenue.
 Ira Robbins of Trouser Press called the band "one of Minneapolis’ major musical resources of the late ’70s and early ’80s".

 Band history

 Pre-Suburbs: 1974–1977

-Keyboardist Chan Poling and guitarist Beej Chaney, who had met while high schoolers in Minneapolis, were inspired to form a band after being inspired by the punk scene in Los Angeles, where they had gone to art school in 1974.
-While still in Los Angeles, they formed a band called The Technocats in 1976 along with Sue Tissue of post-punk band Suburban Lawns.
+Keyboardist Chan Poling and guitarist Beej Chaney, who had met while high schoolers in Minneapolis, were motivated to form a band after being inspired by the punk scene in Los Angeles, where they had gone to art school in 1974.
+While still in Los Angeles, they formed a band called The Technocats in 1976 along with Su Tissue of post-punk band Suburban Lawns.

 After returning to the western suburbs of Minneapolis the next year, Poling asked his friend Chris Osgood of Minneapolis punk band Suicide Commandos if he and Chaney could join that band.
 Osgood instead introduced them to drummer Hugo Klaers, guitarist Bruce Allen, and bassist Michael Halliday, who had been playing in a group called Tsetse Flies.
 The Suburbs were formed in November 1977.